Martchus/arch-repo-manager/README.md

-[ ] Keep the possibility for a "soft stop" where the build action would finish the current item [ ] Show statistics like CPU and RAM usage about ongoing build processes [ ] Stop a build process which doesn't produce output after a certain time [ ] Don't keep always *all* packages in memory for better scalability [ ] Find out why the web service sometimes gets stuck
+[ ] Keep the possibility for a "soft stop" where the build action would finish the current item [ ] Show statistics like CPU and RAM usage about ongoing build processes [ ] Stop a build process which doesn't produce output after a certain time [ ] Find out why the web service sometimes gets stuck
     * Weirdly, restarting the client (browser) helps in these cases
     * Add "stress" test for live-streaming